 The easiest way to find a moisturizer that works for you seborrheic dermatitis is to try out different ones, until you find something that works.
 As long as you know the fundamentals and make educated decisions you should have a reasonably high success rate.
 Having two or more products that work for you is better than just one as this gives your skin some variability and keeps it alive.

 Once you get a feel of which ones work for you, it will be easier to pick the correct one for the occasion.
 Occasions could be things such as intensive repair (typically too heavy for going out), for sports and sweating, and one for regular usage.

 One way to try out different moisturizers is to talk to the clerk at the pharmacy or chain store to see if they have any samples of products available.
 Typically popular pharmacies will have the most sample variety available, since this is where company reps typically go first.

 At the end of this article you can find a list of moisturizers that I’ve personally tried and that have been the most positive for my dermatitis.

 5. Reach for Edibles

 When one thinks that he needs to find a moisturizer, they typically visit their local store.
 However, what many do not know is you might have some amazing moisturizers right there at home.

-My favourite moisturizers are actually ones in my kitchen.
+My favorite moisturizers are actually ones in my kitchen.
 Instead of creams and lotions I actually tend to use these the most.
-My favourite is regular boiled tap water in a spray bottle, several hour honey-water cream, or even padding the skin with a used green tea bag.
+My favorite is regular boiled tap water in a spray bottle, several hour honey-water cream, or even padding the skin with a used green tea bag.
 These simple, quick and dirty tricks actually allow me to refrain from almost ever using a moisturizer.
-Yes it is true I have a cupboard full of cream and lotions, but this is only because I didn’t know the wonders things in the kitchen.
+Yes it is true I have a cupboard full of cream and lotions, but this is only because I didn’t know the wonders things in the kitchen can bring.